rahul-ve/gnaf_container/README.md

 - To rebuild the database, delete the named volume!
 - To add or modify initialization steps, either modify the entrypoint script **(90_gnaf_db_setup.sh)** or add additional scripts to **/docker-entrypoint-initdb.d/** directory.
 These can be shell or sql scripts and are executed in sorted name order
 - Any user scripts can be saved to "scripts" folder and accessed from within the container
+- On Linux (Debian based) host systems make sure to change the "group_add" key in the compose file to the id of the group (with write permissions) on the host system for **./data** folder, this will avoid the permissions issue with the bind mounts.
+OR change the permissions on the host system to allow writes from the container.
+This should not be an issue on Windows!

 ### Docker Build Context Structure